 Regional Office: WRO--Rochester Area Office

 F309 483.25: PROVIDE NECESSARY CARE FOR HIGHEST PRACTICABLE WELL BEING

 Severity: Potential for more than Minimal Harm

-Based on staff interviews and record reviews it was determined that for two of three residents reviewed for professional standards of quality during an Abbreviated Survey (complaint #NY00088429) completed on 7/9/10, the facility did not provide services that met professional standards of care.
-The issue involved lack of timely response to diagnostic test results.
-This affected Residents #1 and #2, resulting in no actual harm with potential for more than minimal harm that is not immediate jeopardy, and is evidenced by the following:
+Based on staff interviews and record reviews conducted during an Abbreviated Survey (complaint #NY00098494) completed on 3/17/11, it was determined that for one of three residents reviewed for quality of care, the facility did not provide the necessary interventions to meet the residents' highest level of physical functioning.
+The issue involved lack of adequate bowel management for Resident #1.
+This resulted in no actual harm with potential for more than minimal harm that is not immediate jeopardy, and is evidenced by the following:

 Resident #1 has diagnoses including dementia, chronic diarrhea, a history of gastrointestinal (stomach) bleeding, and currently being treated for influenza A. The 2/29/11 physician (MD) orders included Imodium, 2 milligrams (mg) twice daily, for chronic diarrhea, Dulcolax , 10 mg daily by mouth, and Milk of Magnesia (MOM), two tablespoons daily, as needed for constipation.
 The resident's Medical Orders for Life-Sustaining Treatment revealed her desire for no cardio pulmonary resuscitation, no feeding tubes, and no hospitalizations other than for comfort.